 Stratton Mountain School

 Address: 7 World Cup Circle Stratton Mountain, VT 05155

 Grades: 7 to PG

-Staff/student ratio: 1:3 staff-to-student, 1:6 coach-to-athlete
+Staff/student ratio: 1:4 staff-to-student, 1:6 coach-to-athlete

 Head of School: Christopher G. Kaltsas

 The SMS alpine program is a 12-month program of dryland preparation, on-snow training, and competition.
 During the winter season, our top-level ski racers represent SMS at international and national competitions such as World Juniors, NorAms, U.S. Nationals, U18 and U16 Nationals, Can-Am and European FIS events.

 The SMS nordic program’s unprecedented national and international success has produced more than 14 nordic Olympians in the past eight Winter Olympics.
-The program also claims a continuous streak that extends beyond 18 straight years with at least one World Junior team member and at least one Junior National gold medalist.
+The program also claims a continuous streak that extends beyond 20 straight years with at least one World Junior team member and at least one Junior National gold medalist.
 USSA has recognized the program three times as the USSA Club of the Year.

 The SMS Snowboarding Program began in 1993 as one of the first programs of its kind in the country.
 In its short history, the program has earned three USSA Snowboarding Program of the Year titles and is recognized worldwide as one of the best teams in the country.
 SMS athletes are present in every level of competitive snowboarding and have worked their way onto podiums of the Revolution Tour, FIS Junior World Championships, the FIS World Cup, US Grand Prix, X Games, the US Open, and the Olympics.